dev-academy-programme/plug-free-money-challenge/README.md

 From your `client` directory run the `python client.py transaction` command and follow the prompts.
 If everything went according to plan, you should now be able to run `python client.py balance_query` on your users and see the balance has transferred successfully.

 #### Congratulations!
 You did it again.
 Nobody can stop you now.

+#### Where to from here?

+- Write another Transform that can compare the balances of two Users and return the difference.

+-  Try to move from a state indexer for the balance to a model indexer.